-Before starting the design process for an addition, it is important to study the current interior space and any existing accessory structures on the site, determine if that a rearrangement of the interior is possible or may be a better solution rather than altering the exterior of a building.
+Before embarking on a proposal for an addition to an existing building, it is important to study the actual interior space and any existing accessory structures in the site, to make sure that a rearrangement of the interior may be a better solution rather than to alter the exterior of a building.
 The principle here is to minimize irreversible exterior changes to the three dimensional footprint of an existing building.
-If the solution for more space requires an addition, then, how minimal can that alteration be in order to accommodate the needed space?
-In most cases, additions to historic and contributing buildings involve the destruction of historic fabric, such as walls, roofs and structural components, which are important to preservation efforts.
-Additions may also alter the mass and symmetry of a building to its neighbors, and in consequence, additions can jeopardize a building's historic architectural character and value, as well as surrounding buildings.
+If the solution for more space requires an addition then, how minimum can that alteration be in order to accommodate the needed space?
+Additions to historic and contributing buildings involve, in most cases, the destruction of historic fabric, such as walls, roofs and structural components, which are important to preservation efforts.
+Additions also alter the mass and symmetry of a building and, they can also negatively affect the scale and proportions of an existing structure, the relationship of the building to its neighbors and in consequence it can jeopardize its historic architectural character and value.

-When designing an addition it is important to respect and preserve all character defining and distinctive elements of the existing building and site, and to consider:
+When designing an addition it is important to respect and preserve all character defining and distinctive elements of the existing building and site:

-- □ Have any existing additions acquired historical value and significance? - How much historic fabric, including but not limited to walls, windows, doors, roofs, structural components are required to be destroyed in order to accommodate the addition?
-(Shall there be a maximum of removal/ demolition allowed for additions?)

-- □ How is the basic form and scale of a building intrinsic to itself and its adjacent structures? - □ Which are the primary and secondary elevations? - □ What existing components of the building contribute to its character?
+Ш Have any existing additions acquired historical value and significance?
+How much historic fabric, including but not limited to walls, windows, doors, roofs, structural components are required to be destroyed in order to accommodate the addition?
+How is the basic form and scale of the building intrinsic to the existing building and adjacent structures?
+Which are the primary and secondary elevations?
+Which existing components of the building contribute to its character?

-Additions should be complementary to the original building, and they shall also be clearly but subtly differentiated from the original structure to avoid confusion about the historical record and age of the building.
+Additions should be complementary to the original building.
+They shall also be clearly differentiated from the original fabric to avoid confusion about the historical record and age of the building.
 Additions should reflect the on-going history of a building and shall be clearly read as part of its development over time.
 It is always important to understand that a new use to a historic building shall require minimal changes.